 Blackberry Strudel Cake is one dynamite cake!
-It’s really more like a coffeecake than a traditional cake, and you can serve it for either breakfast or dessert.
+It’s really more like a coffeecake than a traditional cake.
+You can serve it for either breakfast or dessert.
 Regardless, it’s a spectacular cake that will quench any sweet tooth craving!
-It has a delightful combination of flavors using a cake mix and yeast in the crust layer, then it’s spread with blackberry pie filling, a streusel topping is added and, then, after baking, a luscious powdered sugar icing with almond extract is added.
+It has a delightful combination of flavors using a cake mix and yeast in the crust layer.
+It’s spread with blackberry pie filling.
+A streusel topping is added over that.
+After baking, a luscious powdered sugar icing with almond extract is added.
 Talk about yummy!

 What makes this dessert even better is it’s really fairly easy to make.
-I doubt I spent more than 15 minutes preparing the dessert and that included the icing layer.
-For very little work, you get a really scrumptious dessert.
+I doubt I spent more than 15 minutes preparing the dessert.
+That even included the icing layer.
+For very little work, you get a really scrumptious dessert or breakfast coffeecake.

 This is a story of good intentions gone awry!
-I made up this dessert a couple of weeks ago and froze it with the intention of taking it along with me on our trip to Kaibeto, Arizona, as we spent last week there working with a Navaho church in the area.
+I made up this dessert a couple of weeks ago.
+I froze it with the intention of taking it along with me on our trip to Kaibeto, Arizona.
+Several members from our church spent last week there working with a Navaho church in the area.
 I had intended to bring it!

-For some crazy reason when I was packing up all the coolers we were bringing with us, all my baked goods got left behind!
-And there were quite a few delicious goodies I had baked up to lessen my cooking load once I got there.
+For some crazy reason when I was packing up all the coolers, all my baked goods got left behind!
+There were quite a few delicious goodies I had baked up in advance.
+I hoped to lessen my cooking load once I got there.
 To no avail!
 We were about half way there when I realized I had forgotten to pack them.
 Talk about being bummed out!

-So, when our pastor’s house flooded late last week, I pulled this cake out of the freezer and brought it to them instead, along with his favorite Roast Beef dinner.
-As it was, the adults and teenagers on our trip got enough of my baked goods during the week–just not this one!
+Our pastor’s house flooded late last week.
+So I pulled this cake out of the freezer and brought it to them instead.
+I also made his favorite Roast Beef dinner.
+The adults and teenagers on our trip to Arizona got enough of my baked goods during the week.
+They just didn’t get this one!

 Another great thing about this recipe is you can make it with just about any kind of pie filling.
-The original recipe was for Cherry Strudel Cake and that was superb, but as I had extra cans of blackberry and blueberry pie filling on the shelf, those were what got made.
+The original recipe was for Cherry Strudel Cake and that was superb.
+Since I had extra cans of blackberry and blueberry pie filling on the shelf, those were what got made.
 Same great recipe, just a little different taste.

-If you’re looking for a fantastic fruity-type cake dessert or coffeecake recipe for special occasion brunches or baby showers, then consider making one of my versions of Strudel Cake.
-While it is a little ooey and gooey, your guests will love it!
+This is a fantastic fruity-type cake dessert or coffeecake recipe.
+I recommend it for special occasion brunches or baby showers.
+It’s also terrific for a company dessert, potluck or an office party.
+While Blackberry Strudel Cake is a little ooey and gooey, your guests will love it!

 Blackberry Strudel Cake is ooey, gooey and delicious!